growilabs/growi-docs/docs/en/guide/getting-started/five_minutes.md

 ![Create Button](./images/begin_create_page.png)

-Press the “Create” (作成) button at the bottom right of the screen to finish creating the page.
+Press the Create button at the bottom right of the screen to finish creating the page.

 ![Create Dialog](./images/save_button.png)